Rouen Cathedral: The Nave exterior

-Flying buttresses along the north and south sides of the cathedral reach up over the roof of the collateral aisles to support the upper walls of the nave.
-The space between the buttresses on the lower level is filled with collateral chapels.
-Thanks to the support of the buttresses, the upper walls of the nave are entirely filled with windows.
-The edges of the roof of the collateral aisles and of the nave are both lavishly decorated with balustrades and pinnacles. balancing the horizontal and vertical elements.
+Flying buttresses along the north and south sides of the cathedral reach up over the roof of the side aisles to support the upper walls of the nave.
+The space between the buttresses on the lower level is filled with lateral chapels.
+Because of the support of the buttresses, the upper walls of the nave are able to be entirely filled with windows.
+The edges of the roofs of the aisles and nave are both decorated with balustrades and pinnacles.

 North transept

-Two portals, on the north and the south, very lavishly decorated, give access to the transept, at the meeting point between the nave and the choir.
+Two portals, on the north and the south, heavily decorated, give access to the transept at the meeting point between the nave and the choir.
 On the north is the portail des librairies, and to the south the portail de la Calende.
 The north portal is similar in its plan to the north transept portal of Notre-Dame-de-Paris, built a few years earlier; the decoration of the portals spills over into the adjacent sections.
 Each portal has a column-statue between the doors, and is topped by a tympanum full of sculpture, and above that an arched voussure filled with three bands of statues.
 Above this a lace-like pointed gable, which rises upward in front of the windows of the claire-voie gallery as far as the rose window.
 A similar sculpted gable is placed over the rose window, just below the triangular gable of the transept roof.
-The embrasures of the doorway ae also filled with delicate sculptural medallions.
+The embrasures of the doorway are also filled with delicate sculptural medallions.